Mountain Training Advice

 Mountaineers come in all shapes and sizes – big, small, young and old! – but clearly the sport involves going uphill for several hours a day, so your body weight has a big effect on the amount of effort it takes to reach the top.
 Therefore, if you are carrying a few extra pounds, then losing as much of this as possible in the run up to your trip will have the single biggest effect on how much you enjoy the ascents.

-NB With good power and technique, it’s possible to climb at an indoor climbing wall pretty well whilst being somewhat overweight – but as soon as you start marching uphill for hours on end, this no longer applies…
+NB With good strength and technique, it’s possible to climb at an indoor climbing wall pretty well whilst being somewhat overweight – but as soon as you start marching uphill for hours on end, this no longer applies…

 If you are new to mountaineering, then we cannot emphasize enough the importance of not being significantly overweight: if you are a stone overweight (7-8kg/15lb) then you will find the trip a lot harder and if you don’t have a solid background in endurance sports, you are likely to struggle.
 If you are more than 12kg/25lb overweight then you may manage some shorter ascents, especially if using cable cars for access, but you stand almost no chance of completing a major ascent like Mont Blanc or the Matterhorn.
 So if you know you need to lose a bit of weight, then start right away and you’ll reap the rewards!